Mastering Spanish Adjectives

 In this lesson of the Learn Spanish course, you'll learn how to use adjectives in the Spanish language.
-You'll also learn some useful Spanish sentence templates that you can use with adjectives to increase your ability to describe people and objects in Spanish.
+You’ll also learn several useful sentence templates that will help you describe people and objects more effectively.

 Adjectives are words that are used to describe or provide extra information about a noun or pronoun.
-Some adjectives describe how much or how many of a noun there is, such as poco, alguno, mucho, and todo.
+Most adjectives describe qualities or attributes of a noun, but some describe quantity, such as poco, alguno, mucho, and todo.

 The following rules will help in using Spanish adjectives correctly.